pivotal/docs-tap/app-sso/how-to-guides/app-operators/secure-workload.hbs.md

 ## <a id='trust-auth'></a> Trusting an authorization server

-Your application makes request to the authorization server.
+Your application makes a request to the authorization server.
 The authorization server serves traffic using TLS.
 If your company uses non-public certificate authority (CA), you must explicitly trust the authorization server or rather the certificate authority.
 For more information, see